Linaro/squad/doc/ci.rst

    Before SQUAD 1.x series, the default behavior was to always process `auto-login-action` as boot.
 After 1.x, the default behavior has changed to do the opposite.
+ - CI_LAVA_WORK_AROUND_INFRA_ERRORS
+   boolean flag that allows to accept test results from 'Incomplete' jobs if the failure was caused by infrastracture. **NOTE**: Use with caution!

 Example LAVA backend settings: